A warm welcome to the Eighth Annual WealthBriefing Swiss Awards 2021.

 Chief Operating Officer

-Mike is group chief operating officer and one of the founders of Artorius, a wealth manager that has shown strong growth since its inception in 2014.
-Operating from the UK and Switzerland and covering Europe and the Middle East, Mike has been the architect behind a model that delivers a multi-jurisdictional client-centric wealth-planning proposition underpinned by a strong governance infrastructure.
+Mike is Co- Founder and currently group chief operating officer of Artorius, a wealth manager that has shown strong growth since its inception in 2014.
+Mike has been the architect behind a model that delivers a multi-jurisdictional client-centric wealth-planning proposition underpinned by a strong governance infrastructure.
 Mike was previously a partner at accountancy firms RSM and Baker Tilly, where he was group operations director for the financial management and investment businesses.
-Prior to this he years’ experience in financial services and banking with KPMG, Santander and UK mutual societies.
+Prior to this he has years’ experience in financial services and banking with KPMG, Santander and UK mutual societies.
 He also helped found a Saudi family office and managed a substantial private equity portfolio.

 For any questions, please contact email@example.com